Southampton-RSG-Training/dirac-test-document-review-old/_episodes/03-documenting-code.md

 - MINOR version when you add functionality in a backwards compatible manner
 - PATCH version when you make backwards compatible bug fixes

-You can also add a hyphen followed by characters to denote a pre-release version, e.g. 1.0.0-alpha1 (first alpha release) or 1.2.3-beta4 (first beta release).
+You can also add a hyphen followed by characters to denote a pre-release version, e.g. 1.0.0-alpha1 (first alpha release) or 1.2.3-beta4 (fourth beta release).

 {% include links.md %}